Patient Rights & Responsibilities

 - Proper pain assessment and pain management

-- Freedom from restraints, except when needed to protect you or others from harm
+- Be free from restraints, except when needed to protect you or others from harm.

 - Spiritual services upon request

-- Concerns heard and resolved when possible; if you have concerns about your care, contact your caregivers or a supervisor.
+- Have your concerns heard and resolved when possible.
+If you have concerns about your care, contact your caregivers or a supervisor.
 If you are not happy with how your concern is resolved, contact Customer Service at (801) 581-2668.
-You may also file a complaint with the Utah Department of Health by calling 1-800-999-7339 or by calling the Joint Commission at 1-800-994-6610 or write to the following:
+You may also file a complaint with the Utah Department of Health by calling 1-800-999-7339, or by calling DNV Healthcare at 1-866-523-6842, or write to:

 - Information & Communication